Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: SRE in infinite MPS

 \section{SRE in infinite MPS}

-Similar to other thermodynamic quantities, the SRE is an extensive property of quantum states.
-Thus we study the density of SRE for a $n$-qubit state $\ket{\psi}$ which has been defined previously as $m_2(\ket{\psi})=M_2(\ket{\psi})/n$, and the upper bound of 2-SRE $M_2$ directly provides the upper bound of $m_2$ in the thermodynamic limit \cite{Lorenzo2022}
+Similar to other thermodynamic quantities, the SRE is an extensive property.
+We therefore investigate the density of SRE for an infinite MPS (iMPS), namely a TIMPS in the thermodynamic limit.
+The upper bound of 2-SRE $M_2$ directly provides the upper bound of $m_2$ in the thermodynamic limit \cite{Lorenzo2022}, i.e., $\lim_{n\to\infty}m_2(\ket{\psi})<\log2$.
+Here, we take an iMPS with a single tensor in the unit cell as an example.
+For a quantum state $\ket{\psi}$ represented by an iMPS characterized by a tensor $A^s$ with bond dimension $\chi$, we denote $D$ and its eigendecomposition